Smoking and your unborn baby

 NRT patches should be used for no more than 16 hours in any 24-hour period.
-The best way to stick to this is to remove the patch at bedtime.
+The best way to remember this is to remove the patch at bedtime.

-Before using any of these products, speak to your midwife, GP, a pharmacist or a specialist stop smoking adviser.
+Before using any of these products, speak to a midwife, GP, a pharmacist or a specialist stop smoking adviser.

 Liquorice-flavoured nicotine products

 Pregnant women are advised to avoid liquorice-flavoured nicotine products.
 Although there is no known risk with small amounts of liquorice flavouring, the manufacturers advise caution.

 This caution is based on information about the adverse effects associated with excessive amounts of liquorice root.
 As other flavours are available, pregnant women are advised to choose an alternative, such as fruit or mint.